 frames

-: Pointer to an array of Image
+: Pointer to a FrameSet

-: Path to the folder containing images.ignoreColor
+: Path to the folder containing images.FrameSet frames;

-iLoadFramesFromFolder(frames, "sprites/"); // Load images from a folder and ignore no color
+iLoadFramesFromFolder(&frames, "sprites/"); // Load images from "sprites/" folder

 Parameters: